 - The company plans to continue its desktop modelling and detailed geological evaluation of the past exploration completed on the project.
-New targets are being developed and additional follow up is being completed on the targets generated in the 2020 desktop project review. - 2) The company anticipates beginning a surface exploration program consisting of detailed mapping, geochemistry and core re-logging. - 3) The company will compile and integrate these surface works into an updated geologic model. - 4) The company is actively reviewing its geophysical database and has engaged 3rd party support to re-process certain geophysical data. - 5) The company anticipates that exploration diamond drilling will be executed in late 2021.
+The new targets that have been developed will require additional modelling and onsite follow up. - 2) The company anticipates beginning a surface exploration program consisting of detailed mapping, geochemistry and core re-logging. - 3) The company will compile and integrate these surface works into an updated geologic model. - 4) The company is actively reviewing its geophysical database and has engaged 3rd party support to re-process certain geophysical data.